REST Services Source

 /users/$(id)

-- At the attribute level, this is optional and should be used when you need to use a different attribute name than the name in the response, or when you need to configure a specific JSON path for that attribute in the response.
+• At the Attribute level, this property is optional and should be used when a different Attribute name than the name in the response is needed, or when a specific JSONPath for that Attribute in the response needs to be configured.

 Translator Properties

-• true: Filters are sent to the REST Data Source according to the Dynamic Parameters in the REST definition.
-After retrieving the data back from the REST endpoint, no additional filtering will occur, the data is considered as authorized, and is sent back to the requesting service (i.e. the PDP).
+• true: Filters are sent to the REST Data Source according to the dynamic parameters in the REST definition.
+When the data is considered as authorized, it is sent back to the requesting service (i.e. the PDP).

-• The drawbacks of this setting is that filtering is limited to the REST endpoint functionality, so only supported filters will be applied on the query.
-The REST Data Source needs to support all needed filters to avoid fetching unauthorized data.
+The drawbacks of this setting is that filtering is limited to the REST endpoint functionality, so only supported filters are applied on the query.
+The REST Data Source needs to support all required filters to avoid fetching unauthorized data.
+Refer to the Partial Filtering section for more information.

-• false: Filters will not be transmitted to the REST Data Source.
-Instead, the data is fetched according the the REST definition without any dynamic filters.
-After the data is retrieved, the PIP settings applies filters to the dataset based on the incoming SQL query, and only then is the filtered data sent back to the requesting service (i.e. the PDP).
+• false: Filters are not transmitted to the REST Data Source.
+Instead, the data is fetched according to the REST definition without any dynamic filters.
+After the data is retrieved, the PIP settings apply filters to the dataset based on the incoming SQL query, and only then is the filtered data sent back to the requesting service (i.e. the PDP).

-• The advantage of false setting is that filters can vary and can be dynamically updated as the filtering takes place at the SQL level in PIP service.
+The advantage of the false setting is that filters can vary and can be updated dynamically as the filtering takes place at the SQL level in the PIP service.

-• The drawbacks of the setting is that it is required to fetch larger datasets (potentially all datasets) from the REST datasource to the PIP service, which can cause big payloads and performance issues.
+The drawbacks of the false setting is that it fetches larger datasets (potentially all datasets) from the REST Data Source to the PIP service, which can cause big payloads and performance impact.

 Note: If this property is not sent, the default is false.